NGCMan/endless-dimensions/README.md

 # Endless Dimensions
 A game idea not by me.
 I'm attempting to code it though.
-Developers/Contribiutors:
+Link: https://themkeyholder.github.io/endless-dimensions/ Developers/Contribiutors:
 - TheMKeyHolder
 - Xenogenisis